Gilbert Breath & Blood Tests

 Experienced Gilbert DUI Attorney

 At the Law Offices of Trent R. Buckallew, PC, attorney Trent Buckallew has extensive experience in building cases and challenging the prosecutor’s forensic evidence, including results of breathalyzer and blood tests, which both have their own unique set of weaknesses.
 An experienced Gilbert DUI attorney will be able to analyze the state's evidence, identify potential legal, procedural or factual deficiencies in a DUI case, and use any weaknesses as negotiating tools in resolving the case.
-With nearly 20 years’ experience in litigating DUI cases, Mr. Buckallew has extensive knowledge and understanding of the science behind the evidence in DUI cases and how best to challenge the weaknesses in this evidence.
+With over 20 years’ experience in litigating DUI cases, Mr. Buckallew has extensive knowledge and understanding of the science behind the evidence in DUI cases and how best to challenge the weaknesses in this evidence.
 Also, given his master’s degree in Forensic Science, his participation in the Arizona Forensic Science Academy, and the countless DUI cases he has litigated in Arizona courtrooms throughout the course of his career, Mr. Buckallew has significant insights in how to defend against all types of DUI cases.
 Mr. Buckallew is a Board Certified Criminal Law Specialist, having been certified by the State Bar of AZ.

 Are Breathalyzer Results Admissible in Court?